Vetrino–Isaccea–Yuzhnoukrainsk powerline

-The Vetrino–Isaccea–Yuzhnoukrainsk powerline is one out of three 750 kilovolts powerline running from Ukraine to the European Union.
+The Vetrino–Isaccea–Yuzhnoukrainsk powerline was one of three 750 kV powerlines running from Ukraine to the European Union.
+The power line has mostly been decommissioned, but some former segments continue to operate at 400 kV.

 History

-Construction of a 750 kV powerline from Ukraine through Romania to Bulgaria was agreed on together with the construction of the South Ukraine Nuclear Power Plant.
-The agreement was signed in Moscow in 1982 by the electrical industry ministers of the Soviet Union, Romania and Bulgaria.
-The powerline started operating in 1986 and it was completed in 1988.
+An agreement to construct a 750 kV powerline from Ukraine through Romania to Bulgaria, together with the construction of the South Ukraine Nuclear Power Plant, was signed in Moscow in 1982 by the electrical industry ministers of the Soviet Union, Romania, and Bulgaria.
+Work on the powerline started in 1986 and was completed in 1988.

 Route

-The powerline starts in Bulgaria at Vetrino (Suvorovo) substation near Varna and runs northward.
-In Dobrudja it crosses the border between Romania and Bulgaria and terminates at Isaccea substation in Romania.
-From there the line crosses the Danube River, which forms the border between Ukraine and Romania in a 938 metres long span on two 118 metres tall delta pylons situated east of Isaccea and runs then to Pivdennoukrainsk (formerly Yuzhnoukrainsk) substation situated just north of South Ukraine Nuclear Power Plant.
+The powerline started in Bulgaria at Vetrino (Suvorovo) substation near Varna and ran northward.
+In Dobrudja it crossed the border between Romania and Bulgaria and terminated at Isaccea substation in Romania.
+From there the line crossed the Danube River, which forms the border between Ukraine and Romania in a 938 metres long span on two 118 metres tall delta pylons situated east of Isaccea and then ran to Pivdennoukrainsk (formerly Yuzhnoukrainsk) substation situated just north of South Ukraine Nuclear Power Plant.

-Hereby it crosses at least four times the border between Moldova and Ukraine.
-However, there is and was no branch to the power grid in Moldova, although it passes the Vulcăneşti substation.
+Hereby it crossed the border between Moldova and Ukraine at least four times .However, there was no branch to the power grid in Moldova, although it passed the Vulcăneşti substation.

 Description

-The towers used are designed to carry a single circuit on a single level.
+The towers used were designed to carry a single circuit on a single level.
 Each conductor consists of a bundle of four wires.
 Nearly all suspension towers are portal pylons, most of them guyed, though several are free-standing.
 The free-standing portal pylons support the middle conductor on a V-shaped insulator, while the outer conductors, as in the guyed suspension towers, are supported by standard suspension insulators.
 For strain towers, triple structures are used; however, a fourth tower is required when there is little or no change in direction to maintain the necessary clearance between the outermost conductor and the tower.
 Transposition towers are also implemented as monopolar towers, requiring two additional towers.